doubleface/cozy-rocket-konnector/README.md

 Just run:

 ```
-run_konnector.sh konnector login password
+run_konnector.sh konnector login password folderPath
 ```

-where *login* is your trainline login (your email) and *password* is your trainline password
+where *login* is your trainline login (your email) and *password* is your trainline password, and *folderPath* is the path where the trainline pdf bills will be saved

 The script will ask you your password since rocket needs root rights to run the containers.

-This modified konnector only fetches data from trainline and put it in a running cozy-stack (the one from the docker image works with it)
+This modified konnector only fetches data from trainline and put it in a running cozy-stack (the one from the docker image works fine with it)

 But you will need to get the credentials from the cozy stack before runnning the konnector.
 Just run :